Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 ## Conclusions

 I still have a lot to explore : tests, widgets, FlutterView... just to mention a few.
-But I'm positively impressed by what I have see so far.
+But I'm positively impressed by what I have seen so far.
 From a developer prospective I have no doubt Flutter is potentially a step forward.

-My only doubt is that "Write once, run anywhere" also mean that the app will look the same on different platforms.
+My only doubt is that "Write once, run anywhere" also means that the app will look the same on different platforms.
 Mobile developers have spent the last few years trying to convince everyone that applications should adapt to the native platforms.
 Now that we succeeded, we have fight our way back?

-All said, I'm sold on Flutter.
+Having said that, I'm sold on Flutter.
 I guess I will have to remove the dust from my Dart book.